 Many people only begin investing because they are thinking ahead to retirement.
-It's not that they desire passive income today, but, rather, they plan on continuing working throughout their career and want to make sure when they can no longer show up to the office or punch a time-clock.
+It's not that they desire passive income today, but rather they plan on continuing to work throughout their career and want to make sure they have plenty when they can no longer show up to the office or punch a time clock.

-Also, they'll never have to worry about putting food on the table, being able to afford prescription medications, having a place to live, or being able to pay for the things that provide both entertainment and enjoyment in their lives.
+If they plan well, they'll never have to worry about putting food on the table, affording prescription medications, having a place to live, or paying for the things that provide entertainment and enjoyment in their lives.

 Understand That Time Is Money

-The most important key to retiring rich is to start investing as early as possible and then, to live as long as possible.
-Many workers, strapped for cash or eying a major purchase, tell themselves they can make up for lost time by making higher contributions in future years.
+The most important key to retiring rich is to start investing as early as possible and then to live as long as possible.
+Many workers, strapped for cash or eying a major purchase, tell themselves that they can make up for lost time by making higher contributions in future years.
 Unfortunately, money doesn’t work that way.
-Thanks to the power of compound interest, cash invested today has a disproportional impact on your wealth level at retirement.
+Thanks to the power of compounding, cash invested today has a disproportionate impact on your wealth level at retirement.

-To put the matter into perspective, consider two possible scenarios; both assume our hypothetical investor retires at 65 and enjoyed an annual compounded rate of return of 10%, which is generally considered ordinary and satisfactory for equities over long periods of time.
+To put the matter into perspective, consider two possible scenarios.
+Both assume that our hypothetical investor retires at 65 and enjoys an annual compounded rate of return of 10%, which is generally considered ordinary and satisfactory for equities over long periods of time.

 Max Out the Annual IRA Contribution Limit